harshitpaunikar1/engagement-triggered-followup-automation/.github/project-buildup-history.md

 - Task summary: One more pass: ran the whole thing end to end again after a fresh look.
 Caught a stale import that broke the flow.
 - Deliverable: Wrapped it up properly this time.
+## 2023-08-15 - Day 12: Polish wrap

+- Task summary: Used the last day on Engagement-Triggered Follow-Up Automation to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and frist-impression quality and make sure the project told a clean story from start to finish.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.